Eomys/pyleecan-doc/get.pyleecan.md

 In particular, pyleecan provide 2 solvers for optimization: deap and smoot.
 If you plan to use optimization you can install one or both packages depending on what you plan to use.

+If you plan to run the tutorials, you can also install:

+    pip install jupyter

 Method 3: Getting the code from Github
 --------------------------------------
 This method is dedicated to the ones that want to contribute to pyleecan or to interact with the code.
 All the features are available even the ones we are currently working on.

+The following steps are the short version of the ["how to fork pyleecan"](fork.pyleecan.md) tutorial.
 1) Getting Git
 For this method you will first need to install [git](https://git-scm.com/) or [github](https://desktop.github.com/).